 Everyone has those moments when they know their lives will be changing forever.
 One of those moments for me was the day I met Jendi.
 I think we both knew right away that we were destined to do great things together.
-It is like we are two sides of the same coin.
-Jendi fits the exact definition of an extrovert.
-Don’t believe me, look it up extrovert in the dictionary and next to it you will see a photo of Jendi.
-Now, look up the definition of introvert and there will be me, shyly trying to hide from the camera.
-Our differences make us a really strong team, but let’s start at the beginning.
+We are two sides of the same coin.
+Jendi is the extrovert, and I’m the introvert.
+Jendi is the creative idea person, and I am the one scheduling each step in the process.

-As a little kid, anytime anyone asked me what I wanted to be when I grew up, saying I could pick anything, I would gleefully tell them I wanted to be a dog.
-I quickly learned that when people say you could be anything, they didn’t really mean anything.
-After that hard life lesson set in, I lost direction.
-No single thing made me sparkle with delight.
+As a little kid, when people asked me what I wanted to be when I grew up, assuring me I could pick anything, I would gleefully tell them I wanted to be a dog.
+I quickly learned that when people said you could be anything, they didn’t really mean anything.
+After that hard life lesson, I lost direction.
+Nothing made me sparkle with delight.

-Of course, I had things I loved doing, but nothing I thought I could make a career out of.
-I mean I loved doing puzzles.
+I mean, I loved doing puzzles.
 If I started one, you wouldn’t see me leave the table until all the pieces were in their proper places.
-I loved reading and usually wouldn’t put a book down until I finished the whole thing.
-Sleep could wait.
+I loved reading and usually wouldn’t put a book down until I finished the whole thing–sleep could wait.
 I loved binge-watching TV shows, going through an entire series in a weekend.
-But it’s hard to get paid for being obsessive.

 Now I put that same laser-pointed focus and determination on my projects, making sure each and every detail is done right and on time.